Lee Bontecou: Early life and education

 Bontecou's work was deeply affected by WWII.
 Many of her sculptures were emotional responses to war.
-Describing her own work, Bontecou said ..."
-I was angry...all of those- all the ones with the teeth- it was a thing of what that war was."
+Describing her own work, Bontecou said "I was angry...all of those- all the ones with the teeth- it was a thing of what that war was."
 Both her parents joined the war effort.
 Her mother wired transmitters for submarine navigation and her father sold gliders for the military.
 Later her husband, Bill Giles, would be a medic in the Korean War.
-Growing up, she would spend summers with her grandmother in Yarmouth, Nova Scotia, where she developed a love of the natural world.
-She had an older brother, Hank.